thyripian/LASER_embeddings/README.md

 #### <center>Notes:</center>
-This python module (located in the notebook in the 'python' directory) relies on the LASER_embeddings repository and associated Docker Image to run.
+This python module <i>(located in the notebook in the 'python' directory)</i> relies on the LASER_embeddings repository and associated Docker Image to run.
 Failure to clone the repository to your local machine and build the Docker Image will result in failed attempts to process the data.</br>
 If you have cloned the repository, but are unaware of how to build the Docker Image:</br>
 - Install Docker Desktop (will require a system restart or log-out)
 - Using a Bash terminal (such as GitBASH), navigate to the directory of the cloned repository containing the .dockerfile